-- conversion of existing buildings across the Neighbourhood Plan area, subject to the impact of provision on the highway network and parking; or - provision of new buildings or conversion of existing buildings within the built-up area boundary of Framlingham.
+- conversion of existing buildings across the Plan area; or - provision of new buildings or conversion of existing buildings within the Framlingham physical limits boundary.

 Relevant District Core Strategy policies: SP23

 Tourism

 - 8.12 Core Strategy Policy SP8 recognises that the area west of the A12 that includes Framlingham has the potential to absorb additional tourist pressure.
 Framlingham is the centre of this area in tourism terms, with visitors particularly attracted to the Castle, the historic town and for the many walks around the surrounding countryside.
 This tourism is one which respects the sensitive nature of the heritage of Framlingham and its surrounding. - 8.13 Such 'quiet tourism' is welcomed, recognising the economic benefits it brings to the local and wider community.
 This must be balanced with the need to ensure that tourism development is appropriate and does not have a detrimental impact on the quality of life of the community.
 Of increasing concern is the impact of tourism on parking and traffic congestion in Framlingham town centre.
 It is important therefore that the infrastructure relating to tourism is re-examined to ensure that adequate new facilities are provided as the town population expands. - 8.14 The continued strength of the tourism offer in Framlingham is also dependent on having a range of accommodation for people.
 The value of tourism locally will increase if more people are staying overnight rather than visiting only for day-trips. - 8.15 Framlingham currently has a relatively limited range of accommodation both within the town and outside in the surrounding countryside.
 It is important therefore that the provision of a greater range of accommodation options, i.e. hotels, inns, B&Bs, hostels and camping, are supported.
 However, it is equally important that such uses are appropriate for their location and do not have significant detrimental impacts on the high quality environment.
 This particularly applies to new campsites.